-Overall, the immune system is a complex network of cells (e.g., lymphocytes, macrophages, neutrophils, dendritic cells, etc.) and soluble mediators (e.g., antibodies, cytokines, complement proteins, etc.) within the body that function to protect against infections such as viral or bacterial pathogens or other threats to the integrity of oneself, while simultaneously preserving the functioning of the body's own cells, tissues and organs.
+Overall, the immune system is a complex network of cells (collectively called immunocytes) and soluble mediators (e.g., antibodies, cytokines, complement proteins, etc.) within the body that function to protect against infections such as viral or bacterial pathogens or other threats to the integrity of the self, while simultaneously preserving the functioning of the body's own cells, tissues and organs.
 (Parham, 2015).
-In this way, the immune system essentially functions as the body's "Department of Defense," being charged with defending the integrity of self and protecting the body from harm by identifying (i.e., recognizing) threats and eliminating them before they can cause too much harm.
+In this way, the immune system essentially functions as the body's Department of Defense.
 The immune system achieves this through a combination of so-called innate immune and adaptive immune responses.